Unilever’s Hein Schumacher steps down, CFO Fernando Fernandez to take over as CEO from March 1 | Company Business News

-Unilever Plc pushed out Chief Executive Officer Hein Schumacher after less than two years, signaling that the board wasn’t satisfied with the pace of restructuring at the consumer goods company.
+Unilever Plc pushed out Chief Executive Officer (CEO) Hein Schumacher after less than two years, signalling that the board was not satisfied with the pace of restructuring at the fast-moving consumer goods (FMCG) giant.
+To revive the consumer group's performance, Unilever's board elevated Chief Financial Officer (CFO) Fernando Fernandez as CEO.
+The Anglo-Dutch FMCG major hailed his ability to ‘drive change at speed,' hinting that the board seeks a faster revival.

-The Anglo-Dutch maker of Dove soap and Ben & Jerry’s ice cream said company veteran Fernando Fernandez — currently chief financial officer — will take charge on March 1 and hailed his ability to “drive change at speed,” hinting that the board wants to push Unilever’s transformation even faster.
+The maker of Hellmann’s mayonnaise and Ben & Jerry’s ice cream announced that Fernando Fernandez will take over as CEO on March 1, 2025.
+Schumacher's sudden departure hit Unilever's shares, which fell as much as 3.4 per cent on Tuesday.
+They had gained more than nine per cent since Schumacher took the helm.

 The former boss of dairy cooperative Royal FrieslandCampina also watered down Unilever’s “purpose” agenda.
 Jope and his predecessor, Paul Polman, had argued household products espousing a social mission — such as empowering body confidence or promoting hygiene — perform better than those without.
 It was derided by some investors, who wanted to see more sales growth.